nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 ### Remaining Tasks

 1. **UI Enhancements**
-   - Add a required restaurant name field in the receipt upload section of the workflow
+   - ✅ Add a required restaurant name field in the receipt upload section of the workflow
-     - Make this a required field before allowing users to proceed to the next step
+     - Implemented: Added a required text field with validation in ReceiptUploadScreen
-     - Use this restaurant name as the item name in the receipts parent view
+     - Restaurant name is saved to receipt metadata and used throughout the workflow
    - Redesign the overall receipts view to be less bland and more cohesive with the app theme
      - Add visual interest and styling consistent with the creation workflow screens
      - Use proper elevation, colors, and typography from the app theme